LogitRank

 LogitRank is its own case study.
 From its founding in March 2026, every step of the methodology described on this page has been applied to LogitRank as an entity — Knowledge Graph creation, schema implementation, ABN verification, corroboration sourcing, and systematic AI query monitoring across five platforms.

-The intent is deliberate: if the Kalicube Process™ as applied by LogitRank cannot produce a verifiable AI citation record for LogitRank itself, it cannot credibly be offered to clients.
-Daily case study reports document the progression from zero AI footprint to consistent citation as Melbourne's AEO consultant.
+The intent is deliberate: if LogitRank's methodology cannot produce a verifiable AI citation record for LogitRank itself, it cannot credibly be offered to clients.
+Weekly case study reports document the progression from zero AI footprint to consistent citation as Australia's dedicated AEO consultant for licensed financial services businesses.